RedCrewOS/api-sdk-creator-js/http-api-client/docs/motivation.md

-With that in mind, any reader that has poked around this library may have noticed that the function types mentioned like `HttpRequestPolicy` and others actually return an `Async` of "type" where "type" is one of the core SDK types.
+With that in mind, any reader that has poked around this library may have noticed that the function types mentioned like `HttpRequestPolicy` and others actually return an `Async` of "type" where "type" is often one of the core SDK types.
 This is because in real world programs, and especially in an SDK we have to deal with errors, and asynchronous behaviour which means we need some additional tools to compose our SDK pipe together.

 ### Using railway tracks to create SDKs

-To understand why every function type returns an `Async` we have to think about how errors are represented in imperative/OO SDKs (or any program), and the consequences of the traditional approaches.
+To understand why core function types returns an `Async` we have to think about how errors are represented in imperative/OO SDKs (or any program), and the consequences of the traditional approaches.